Tekhunt/Operationalizing-ML/README.md

 ##### Authentication types
 ###### Key-based
 ###### Token based
-In this project I used Azure Container Instances service which is a Key-based authentication.
+In this project I deployed the model using Azure Container Instances service which is a Key-based authentication.

 ### Registering Dataset